An12854/easy-linux-script/README.md

 >
 > Upgrades packages
 >
-> Installs ~~Google Chrome~~, Discord, Steam, VLC, Flameshot, neofetch, htop, wine and Lutris when possible
+> Installs ~~Google Chrome~~, Firefox, Discord, Steam, VLC, Flameshot, neofetch, htop, wine and Lutris when possible
 >
 > Due to Manifest V3, Chromium based browsers will be excluded from the script